Divorce & Discovery: A Jewish Healing Retreat

 - Grounded in and supported by Jewish ritual and practice as a way to heal from the grief and pain of divorce.

 - Rejuvenated by joyful experiences, both individual and communal.

 - Equipped with the knowledge and tools to replicate Jewish rituals at home to continue the healing and recovery process.

 - With a community of peers to call on who are traversing a similar path.

-- Feeling connected to the natural world and refreshed from unplugging from technology.
+- Connected to the natural world and refreshed from unplugging from technology.

 - Inspired and hopeful for what’s ahead.

 In addition to specialized programming, we will offer all of our classic weekend program activities, including yoga, arts and crafts, the challenge course, hiking, campfires, boating on the lake, stargazing and more!

 Tawonga will serve tasty and nutritious meals to participants with vegetarian and vegan alternatives at every meal..
 Free-flowing Peet’s coffee is available daily.

 For this retreat, all participants will stay in our rustic cabins with electric outlets and a heater.
 These cabins are in very close proximity to a bathroom, and most participants will either have a room to themselves or share with only one or two other people.